 C.P.
 I love IPA’s!
 We have so many amazing breweries in our region that are consistently killing it in that category and IPA’s are always a great hint at what a brewery is capable of, most of the time.
 However, I am also constantly keeping my eyes peeled for a refreshing Pilsner, Kölsch, Dark Lager and obviously Saisons.

 DBA -What makes a great beer?

 C.P.
 I believe a great beer should be well balanced to where there isn’t one ingredient that is more prominent than the next, style permitting of course.
 Beyond that, it should be free of flaws and adequate in all other areas of the style, yet also unique to itself in a way that showcases a little bit of the brewer’s personality.

 DBA -What beer would you like to brew that you have not yet brewed?

 C.P.
 I’ve always wanted to brew a Schwarzbier (German for black beer).
-The perfect balance between light and easy drinking with the full flavor of dark malts and cleanliness of a well made lager.
+The perfect balance between light and easy drinking with the full flavor of dark malts and the cleanliness of a well-made lager.